watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/google-custom-search/README.md

 If you want to make a _new_ Assistant using this starter kit, take the following steps:

 - Download the OpenAPI specification (`google-custom-search-openapi.json`) and Actions JSON file (`google-custom-search-actions.json`) in this starter kit.
+- Use (`./basic`) directory for basic search functionality and (`./advanced`) directory for extending the basic search with advanced filtered search.
 - Use the OpenAPI specification to [build a custom extension](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-build-custom-extension#building-the-custom-extension).
 - [Add the extension to your assistant](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-add-custom-extension) using the API key you obtained in the pre-requisites above.
+- Select "Custom Search" or "Custom Search Site Restricted" as the endpoint at this step.
+If search is over more than 10 different web sites (which can include an unlimited number of pages on each site), we would recommend using "Custom Search Site Restricted" since it doesn't have a limit on the number of queries you can run per day.
 - [Upload the Actions JSON file](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-admin-backup-restore#backup-restore-import).
 - Use either method listed in [Configuring Your Actions Skill to use an Extension](https://github.com/watson-developer-cloud/assistant-toolkit/blob/master/integrations/extensions/README.md#configuring-your-actions-skill-to-use-an-extension) to configure the actions you uploaded to invoke the custom extension you built.
 Set the `query` parameter to the `query_text` session variable and the `cx` parameter to an *Expression* setting the value to the `Programmable Search Engine ID` you obtained during the pre-requisites step